Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: Problem Definition

-\textbf{Graph Edit Distance (GED).} Formally, the edit distance between $\mathcal{G}_1$ and $\mathcal{G}_2$, denoted by $\mathrm{GED} (\mathcal{G}_1,\mathcal{G}_2)$, is the number of edit operations in the optimal alignments that transform $\mathcal{G}_1$ into $\mathcal{G}_2$, where an edit operation on a graph $\mathcal{G}$ is an insertion or deletion of a vertex/edge or relabelling of a vertex \footnote{Although other variants of GED exsit \cite{riesen2013novel}, we adopt this basic version.}.
-Intuitively, if two graphs are identical (isomorphic), their GED is 0.
-Fig. \ref{fig:ged} shows an example of GED between two simple graphs.
+\textbf{Graph Edit Distance (GED)} \enspace The edit distance between two graphs $\mathcal{G}_1$ and $\mathcal{G}_2$ is the number of edit operations in the optimal alignments that transform $\mathcal{G}_1$ into $\mathcal{G}_2$, where an edit operation on a graph $\mathcal{G}$ is an insertion or deletion of a node/edge or relabelling of a node~\footnote{Other variants of GED definitions exist~\cite{riesen2013novel}, and we adopt this basic version for each in this work.}.
+We transform GED into a similarity metric ranging between 0 and 1 using a one-to-one mapping function.